rule

 Text 13

-That which touching the impure removes a bad smell or dirt and so restores the original nature of that object, that is for that matter considered as purifying.
+That is considered purifying which by touching the impure removes a bad smell or dirt and so restores the original nature of that object.
+(Vedabase)

 Text 14

-By bathing, charity and austerity, by virtue of his age, his heroism, ritual purification and his prescribed duties should a twice-born man [: the doer] in the remembrance of Me, perform to the pure, the cleanliness of the self.
+By bathing, charity and austerity, by virtue of his age, his heroism, ritual purification and his prescribed duties a twice-born man [being the doer] should, in the remembrance of Me, perform according to the pure, the cleanliness of the [original] self.
+(Vedabase)

 Text 15

-The purification derived from a mantra so follows the correct knowledge of it and the purification by a certain act so follows the dedication to Me; the religiousness is achieved by the six [as mentioned: the place, the time, the substance, the mantras, the doer and the devotional act] but the irreligious follows the contrary.
+The purification derived from a mantra is a consequence of the correct knowledge about it and the purification by a certain act is the consequence of one's dedication to Me.
+Religiosity is achieved by [the purity of] the six factors [as mentioned: the place, the time, the substance, the mantras, the doer and the devotional act], whereas the irreligious is there as a consequence of the contrary.
+(Vedabase)

 Text 16

-Sometimes a virtue turns into a vice though and turns a vice on the strength of vedic instruction into a virtue; it is actually in regard of this restriction of the two that the distinction falls away [4*].
+Sometimes a virtue turns into a vice though and a vice turns by the power of vedic instruction into a virtue.
+Respecting the regulative principles one is thus faced with the fact that the distinction [between that what is proper and improper] factually is effaced by them [4*].
+(Vedabase)

 Text 17